chbrown/confrm/README.md

-# To-do
+# ConfRM

-DONE 1.
-Rename Events to Groups, remove json.
-Just have role, and maybe tags.
-2. Recreate Events, with group_id column.
-Or maybe have it inherit?
-Except that I hate polymorphic inheritance in a databse.
-3. Create dashboard.
-  For superusers, this won't be much.
-  For teachers, it would allow uploads and emails.
-  For students, it would be basically emails they've been sent and files they have access to.
-4. Each action has a list of (view|modify, resource) pairs 4b.
-If there are any (mod, x) entries, require the request to be a POST, to beat XSS attacks.
-5. organization object.
-Every group has an organization id.
-There are user_organization attachments.
-6. will users have any per-organization preferences?
-  Not a big issue, since most deploys will be 1-org.
-  But you can stick that stuff on user_organizations many2many's What user info is per-org?
-7. Store emails as broadcasts, attached to an event.
+ConfRM, which stands for Conference Resource Management, intends to be a way to annotate and manage groups of users.
+Primary functionality is (/will be):

+1. Uploading and importing from several different kinds of spreadsheet (XLS, XLSX, csv, tab), with duplicate handling.
+2.

+It's intended to be a sort of mini-BlackBoard.
+Except not violating every convention of web UX.

-# Running
+## Running for Development

-cd ~/work/confrm-dev
+	j confrm-dev
 	source bin/activate
+	cd src/
+	python setup.py develop
-pserve --reload src/development.ini
+	pserve --reload development.ini

-# User set-up

-There are three levels:
+## Roles

+There are five levels of roles, which are bootstrapped into the database, but which are hard-coded, in a way, by using their names in the app:

+1. superuser
-admin (superusers)
+2. admin
-teachers (lecturers/presenters)
+3. teacher
+4. assistant
+5. student

+"Teacher" means, more generally, any lecturer or presenter.

-students (don't necessarily need to log in, I don't think)
+"Students" will not necessarily need to log in, but they can, to view past messages and course materials.

-# DB Initialization / updates
+## DB Initialization / updates

+  # dropdb confrm_dev
 	createdb confrm_dev
 	# migrate create db_repo "ConfRM Database Repository"
-migrate manage db_repo/manage.py --repository=db_repo --url=postgresql://localhost/confrm_dev
+	# migrate manage db_repo/manage.py --repository=db_repo --url=postgresql://localhost/confrm_dev
 	python db_repo/manage.py version_control
 	python db_repo/manage.py upgrade

-# Amazon SES (for sending email) config
+## Amazon SES Config

+The app uses Amazon (AWS) Simple Email Service to send email, and `boto` as the API driver.
+SES pricing, $0.10 per thousand emails, isn't bad, I'd say---because `postfix` is a pain to configure.

 Put the following in /etc/boto.cfg

     [Credentials]
-    aws_access_key_id=<your_key>
-    aws_secret_access_key=<your_secret_key>
+    aws_access_key_id=SAKSAUI21AS98213AWE8
+    aws_secret_access_key=AAKSD9aLPOi898LASOWI7naLA8an2NEW7cn9ALHE

 Or make them env variables:

     export AWS_ACCESS_KEY_ID=SAKSAUI21AS98213AWE8
     export AWS_SECRET_ACCESS_KEY=AAKSD9aLPOi898LASOWI7naLA8an2NEW7cn9ALHE

-# Migration examples:
+## Migration examples:

     003_Add_role_to_user.py
     # up: